-The Amy Johnson Arts Trust has now been set up as a charity which will continue to champion Amy and ensure that future generations of young people know about her remarkable story.
+The Amy Johnson Arts Trust is a charity which champions Hull aviation heroine Amy Johnson through creative arts and cultural programmes and aims to ensure that future generations of young people know about her remarkable story.

 We do this by devising, commissioning and promoting events, and by providing information and educational resources about Amy.
 In 2016, we marked the 75th anniversary of Amy’s death with an ambitious two month Festival of the Arts & Engineering, re-telling Amy’s story for contemporary audiences and celebrating her life and achievements.
 You can see what went on in the downloadable programme.

 In May 2020, we created Twenty Days, an online celebration of the 90th anniversary of Amy’s solo flight from England to Australia in the form of a daily diary, blog and podcast – a first-person retelling of the highs, the lows and the unexpected incidents that she experienced en route to making history.
 You can read and listen to all 20 episodes of Twenty Days here.

 One of the highlights of our 2016 Festival was the very popular public art project, A Moth for Amy.
 Many of these brightly coloured artist designed giant moths can still be seen around Hull and East Yorkshire.
 Their new locations (and those of the remaining Larkin’s Toads) can be found on our updated map which can be downloaded by clicking here.
 Paper versions of the map are available at tourist information centres throughout the region, or you can use our Sculpture Finder to locate Moths and Toads on your computer or smart phone.
 Further details of A Moth for Amy can be found here.

 We have made many of the artists commissions available on-line in our Amy Arts Archive.
 These include short films, music performances, on-line and live story-telling.